Slim: What's the point of goin' out there? They'll only laugh at me.

 - He does, however, end up literally playing a tree in a training role-play exercise in another episode.
 A tree to which his fellow officers pretend to tie themselves in the role of militant environmentalists.
 He really gets into the role.

 - One episode of Punky Brewster has the gang attend dance class.
 When Punky loses her confidence and is unable to be a flower in the concert, they decide to give her the part of the bee who pollinates all the flowers.

 - Young Indiana Jones: Barcelona, 1917.
 While Indy is working as an allied spy, his friend Picasso gets him a job with the Ballet Russe.
 Director Sergei Diaghilev wants Indy to be a eunuch in the background for Scheherazade.
 It's good cover - one of the ballerinas is having an affair with the head German spy - and all he has to do is stand still.
 Subverted when Indy has to get a message to his comrades in the middle of opening night, and does so by going to the front of the stage and flashing his spangly codpiece in Morse code.

 Diaghilev: This is the man I hired to stand still?

-On Friends, Joey gets a role on a Jean-Claude Van Damme movie as a dying murder victim.
+- On Friends, Joey gets a role on a Jean-Claude Van Damme movie as a dying virus victim.
 But after he blows various takes with his hammy death throes, the role is rewriten from "dying" to "dead".